-Children's emotional, social and mental health is our biggest group of SEND children, and high on our agenda at Chantry.
+Children's social, emotional and mental health is our largest group of SEND children (with over double the number of our next largest group).
+It is therefore a significant focus for us at Chantry.
 Children who are not safe and happy find learning extremely difficult and may exhibit challenging behaviour in response to their needs.
 We understand that many things can cause a child to have an "interruption" in their development, that this can happen at any time and that they may need support for this.
 Children with bereavement, parental separation or trauma and challenges past, recent or current may need additional input for a short period or over a longer term.

 Most children can be supported through our use of the Thrive Programme as a whole school ethos and may not need additional group or 1:1 support.
 This is available however for children who have a specific need, and this may begin from Reception age.
-When they move into Key Stage 2 we have an experienced mentor who works closely with older children to support their needs.
-In some cases work will be based on assessments from Thrive assessments.
-Depending on the needs of the child, the SENCO as Thrive practitioner may still lead this work.
-Parents and carers will always have their permission sought if any small group or 1:1 work is needed and, as a child's primary educator and the people who know them best, they are fully part of the assessment process.
-Progress is reviewed throughout the year and informs where changes need to be made and how long the Thrive intervention will continue.
+We have staff trained in the Thrive Approach to provide targeted support for those who need it and in some cases work will be based on assessments from this.
+Depending on the needs of the child, the SENCO as Thrive practitioner may still lead this work but will always be a part of the planning, assessment and review cycle where she is not leading the sessions personally.
+Parents and carers will always have their permission sought if any small group or 1:1 work is needed and, as a child's primary educator and the people who know them best, they are part of this assessment process.
+Progress is reviewed throughout the year and informs where changes need to be made, and how long the Thrive intervention will continue.

-Whole class assessments take place towards the end of the first term so that any classes who are vulnerable or have high numbers of children with needs can be supported as a whole group.
+Whole class assessments may take place towards the end of the first term so that any classes who are vulnerable or have high numbers of children with needs can be supported as a whole group.
 This enables children to work together to develop an understanding of themselves and the others they spend their time with in school, fostering a sense of teamwork, respect and empathy as they move through the school.
 Whole class assessments are part of our round of assessments and permission is not sought from home to complete these.
 For those classes who receive support reviews of the assessments take place to look at progress and impact and to assess for how long the intervention needs to take place.

 In some cases children may need a deeper approach to support their needs.
 In this case we may look into the possibility of 1:1 or small group counselling work by an outside practitioner.
-This approach will always be discussed with the parent/carer before any action is taken.
+This approach will always be discussed with the parents/carers before any action is taken.